Personal Information Data Protection

 A body corporate:

-As a provider of banking and financial services, Barclays Bank PLC, India (“Barclays”), either directly or through its authorized service providers, collects, receives, possesses, stores, deals or handles information of providers of information.
+As a provider of wealth and investment management products and services, Barclays Securities (India) Private Limited ("Barclays"), either directly or through its authorized service providers, collects, receives, possesses, stores, deals or handles information of providers of information.

 (i) Statements of Practices and Policies;